axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/complex-filter/index.rst

      | Result include only records where the data in the column is not between the two values in the filter.
  * - Equal
    - | Valid for a column that contains number.
 Specify a single value.
-     | Results include only records where the data in the column matches the value in the filter.
+     | Results include only records where the data in the column match the value in the filter.
  * - Not Equal
    - | Valid for a column that contains number.
 Specify a single value.
-     | Results include only records where the data in the column does not matches the value in the filter.
+     | Results include only records where the data in the column does not match the value in the filter.
  * - Less
    - | Valid for a column that contains number.
 Specify a single value.
      | Results include only records where the data in the column is less than the value in the filter.
  * - Less or equal
    - | Valid for a column that contains number.
 Specify a single value.
-     | Results include only records where the data in the column is less than or the same as the value in the filter.
+     | Results include only records where the data in the column is less than or the equal to the value in the filter.
  * - Greater
    - | Valid for a column that contains number.
 Specify a single value.
      | Results include only records where the data in the column is greater than the value in the filter.
  * - Greater or equal
    - | Valid for a column that contains number.
 Specify a single value.
-     | Results include only records where the data in the column is greater than or the same as the value in the filter.
+     | Results include only records where the data in the column is greater than or equal to the value in the filter.
  * - Is Empty
    - | Valid for a column that contains text, numbers, or dates.
 Do not specify a value.
-     | Results include only records where absence of data in the column.
+     | Results include only records that contain no data in the column.
  * - Is Not Empty
    - | Valid for a column that contains text, numbers, or dates.
 Do not specify a value.
-     | Results include only records where presence of data in the column.
+     | Results include only records that contain data in the column.
  * - Is
    - | Valid for a column that contains text, dates.
 Specify a single value or multiple values.
-     | Results include only records where the data in the column matches the value in the filter.
+     | Results include only records where the data in the column match the value in the filter.
  * - Is Not
    - | Valid for a column that contains text, dates.
 Specify a single value or multiple values.
-     | Results include only records where the data in the column not matches the value in the filter.
+     | Results include only records where the data in the column does not match the value in the filter.
  * - Today
    - | Valid for a column that contains dates.
 Do not specify a value.
      | Results include only records where the date in the column matches the current date.